 Friday Club – for all those adults seeking a relaxed social time and company with friends.
 Please do not hesitate to come along and try for free!
 The Friday Club is a welcoming and safe space where you can enjoy Tea/Coffee and Cake.
 An opportunity to meet new people and chat with old friends.
 Varied programme with the occasional outing.

 We meet on the second Friday of the month from 2.00-4.00pm.
 Trinity Methodist Church (Westfield) Wells Road, Radstock area.

 Trinity Methodist Church, Wells Road, Radstock, free friendly group for coffee, cake and a chat.
 2nd Friday of the month – next dates 14th Dec 2018, 11th Jan 2019, 8th Feb 2019.

 Each town in Mendip now has its own Dementia Action Alliance.
 The aim of an Alliance is to bring together individuals, groups and organisations who are committed to improving health and social care outcomes for people living with dementia, and those who care for them.
 This means working in partnership with people who have dementia so that they feel included and empowered.
 Dementia Action Alliances organise basic dementia friends training for local communities, helping to remove the barriers that stop people with dementia and their supporters from participating in community life.
 Alliances can also promote activities that have the potential to reduce the risk of people developing dementia, including regular exercise, changes to diet, drinking in moderation and engaging in social activities and hobbies.

-For more information or to reserve a place please contact Peter Hillman
+For more information on becoming a Dementia Friend please contact Peter Hillman

 Mobile: 07970 665036